15 Cheap Korean Food Places With Mains Under $15 | Eatbook.sg

 JIN Kimchi Express Review: Legit Korean Food Below $10 And Premium Banchan In Sengkang

 Claiming to have the “best kimchi in SG” on their Instagram page, Chelabela is a great hawker stall for delicious Kimchi (from $5) and other Korean dishes that are also value for money.
-Their Pork Tofu Soup, for instance, will only set you back $6, while their Chicken Tteokbokki costs $7.
-There’s also the Army Stew ($18), AKA budae jjigae, which is good for two to share.
-It comes with the usual suspects of luncheon meat, sausages, Korean fishcake, and tofu in a savoury soup base.
+If you want to try a bit of everything, we recommend getting the BBQ Pork ($6) or BBQ Chicken ($6) lunchbox, which comes with rice, your choice of protein, and banchan.
+There’s also the popular Army Stew ($18), AKA budae jjigae, which is good for two to share.
+It comes with the usual luncheon meat, sausages, Korean fishcake, and tofu in a savoury and mildly spicy soup base.

 Read our Chelabela review.